What Is Biodiversity: Definition, Importance, Major Threats and Ecosystem Roles

 How can we protect biodiversity?

 The solutions are within our reach and there are many opportunities for hands-on efforts.
+Conservation efforts focus on expanding protected areas, reducing human pressure on ecosystems, and supporting ecosystem restoration to help degraded habitats recover.
 Good news is that we understand enough to take dramatic effective measures to protect biodiversity.
 We have the technology and the understanding.

 Here are just a few suggestions how we can protect biodiversity: